Attendance Policy for Federal Financial Aid Recipients

 Effective July 1, 2011 under the Higher Education Act (34CFR Section 668.2)

 Students may use financial aid to repeat coursework that has been previously failed.
 Students may also use financial aid one time when repeating coursework to improve an earned letter grade of D- or higher.

 * University policy requires permission of the course instructor and the dean to repeat a course more than twice.
 Permission is only granted under extenuating circumstances.
-Courses transferred from other institutions are included.
-Both the original and repeat grades will show on the transcript, but for the purpose of calculating the GPA, only the grade of the last attempt will be used.
+NOTE: Aid recipients must provide evidence of their eligibility to repeat a course more than twice for state & institutional aid purposes.